 - Comes with a fully ventilated black cover

-An exceptional racket, it’s a remarkable buy for its price.
-If you follow the squash stars and wish to mimic and manoeuvre their moves, it’s worth investing in this priceless racket.
+An exceptional racquet, it’s a remarkable buy for its price.
+If you follow the squash stars and wish to mimic and maneuver their moves, it’s worth investing in this priceless racquet.

 - Weight: 135 gms